yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/high-availability.md

 Your active instance is now configured.

-Note that the HTTPS connection requires a peer certificate which you can add by navigating to **Replication Configuration > Overview** of the configured active instance and using the **Peer Certificates** field, as per the following illustration:
+Note that the HTTPS connection requires a peer certificate which you can add by navigating to **Replication Configuration > Overview** of the configured active instance and clicking **Add a peer certificate**, as per the following illustration:

 ![High availability instance](/images/yp/high-availability/ha-configured.png)<br>